semgrep/semgrep-docs/docs/semgrep-secrets/view-triage.md

 After each scan, your findings are displayed in Semgrep Cloud Platform's **Secrets** page.

-Semgrep Cloud Platform offers a variety of filters to help you narrow down the list of findings.
-The following sections describe what filters are available to you.

 :::note Local scans
 Findings from local scans are differentiated from their remote counterparts through their slugs.
 Remote repositories are identified as <span className="placeholder">  ACCOUNT_NAME/REPOSITORY_NAME</span>, while local repositories are identified as <span className="placeholder">local_scan/REPOSITORY_NAME</span>.
 :::

+## View your findings

+Semgrep Cloud Platform offers a variety of filters to help you narrow down the list of findings.
+The following sections describe what filters are available to you.

 ### Triage status